 Image Pipeline

-Explanation of the complete container image pipeline, from source templates through generation, build, testing, and release.
+Explanation of the complete container image pipeline, from RPM dependency updates through source templates, generation, build, testing, release, and advisory publication.

 Overview